Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 ---

 "Ouroboros...?"
-By the path with shops to both side, a male and a female wearing brown leather jacket; the female pointed chin, large brown iris, brown neck-long hair, and the one whom voiced; the male gelled hair, similar colored iris, taller in posture.
+Shania lead the way while they walked through one of the busiest street in the city, both sides shops and markets.
+Male and female wearing mundane clothing stood by the side of the road, locking their gaze on the group while speaking softly of them, treating them like a group of monkey passing through the road, a rare scene, a rare species.

 "Ouroboros, yeah."
-They weren't the only ones looking at the weird group like a monkey passing through in a zoo.
-Others stopped what they're doing and commented behind the scene.

 "So _they're_ Ouroboros?"
-The group continued walking as if they hadn't been watched, at least that's with Noah's leading.
-They didn't look at the people, to not face them yet.

 "And they're from Keves and Agnus...?"

 "But they're just a bunch _o'kids!_"

 "Watch yourselves!
 They could be secret spies!"
-Monica was accompanying the group from behind.

 "It's over...
 This place'll be a warzone."
+Monica tailed behind.
+The group continued walking, not stopping to hiss at them or what.

-Mio, her ears tall to catch the soft signal from the noise, commented, "They're all whispering about us..."
+Mio, her ears tall as she caught the signal from the noise, commented, "They're all whispering about us..."

 Lanz: "I feel... we're not exactly welcome here."
 They groups kept their voice low.